hsaghir/hsaghir.github.io/src/content/posts/2017-01-09-incarnations-graphs-dynamic-programming.md

 **Matrix-chain multiplication.** Forget probabilities for a moment.
 If you compose functions $f(g(h(x)))$ whose derivatives are Jacobians $F, G, H$, the total derivative is the matrix product $F \cdot G \cdot H$.
-Matrix multiplication is associative but not commutative in cost — the order in which you multiply changes the flop count.
+Matrix multiplication is associative but not commutative in cost, the order in which you multiply changes the flop count.
 If the input is a single scalar and the output is a vector ($H$ is tall and thin), you want
 $F \cdot (G \cdot H)$, which is **forward-mode AD**.
 If the input is a vector and the output is a scalar ($F$ is short and wide), you want
 $(F \cdot G) \cdot H$, which is **reverse-mode AD**, a.k.a. backpropagation.
-For intermediate shapes, neither is optimal and you get a classical optimisation problem — the same matrix-chain problem you meet in an undergraduate algorithms class.
+For intermediate shapes, neither is optimal and you get a classical optimisation problem, the same matrix-chain problem you meet in an undergraduate algorithms class.

 That last one is the punchline. **Backprop is what matrix-chain